trinamntn08/ClinicManagement/README.md

 ## Run the application

-Personalize the path to your project directory and then double-click the `PatientManagement.vbs` file to start the application.
+Edit the `PatientManagement.vbs` file and run it to start the application.

 ## Backup & Support